allvm/allvm-tools/docs/ALLVMFormat.md

 ### Dynamic behavior is Statically Predictable

-As much as possible.
+(As much as possible!)
 Software requiring this is encouraged to evalute if it really needs the flexibility, and if so may elect to indicate this need with a flag.

 ### Isolated-By-Default